Mike Redmond: Florida Marlins (1998–2004)

+Minnesota Twins (2005–2009)

-Redmond signed a two-year contract with the Minnesota Twins to backup starting catcher Joe Mauer before the 2005 season.
+On November 24, 2004, Redmond signed a two-year, $1.8 million contract with the Minnesota Twins to backup starting catcher Joe Mauer.
 His 2005 season ended prematurely due to a torn plantar fascia in his right foot.
-During the 2007 season, Redmond signed a two-year contract extension with a club option for the 2009 season.
+During the 2006 season, Redmond signed a two-year contract extension with a club option for the 2009 season.
 He played in 82 games during the 2007 season due to an injury to Mauer, though he continued to play through his own injuries, including a broken finger, bruised shoulder, and stitches in his head.
 During the 2008 season, Redmond frequently joined Dan Gladden on the Twins Radio Network live broadcasts prior to the game to give his insight from the dugout.
 After the 2008 season, the Twins exercised an option on Redmond's contract, paying him $950,000 for the 2009 season.
-He suffered injury in the beginning of the season in a game against the Mariners; after escaping unscathed from a hit to the shoulder by a broken bat, Redmond aggravated a groin muscle while attempting to run out a ground ball.
+He suffered injury in the beginning of the 2009 season in a game against the Seattle Mariners; after escaping unscathed from a hit to the shoulder by a broken bat, Redmond aggravated a groin muscle while attempting to run out a ground ball.

 On May 28, 2009, Redmond was ejected from a game for the first time in his career after a furious reaction to a safe call at home plate.
 The call occurred in a game against the Boston Red Sox that saw both teams have their managers and catchers ejected in the same inning.
 Redmond successfully relayed an outfield assist from Jason Kubel and tagged Jeff Bailey out just before he reached home plate—which subsequent replays confirmed—but home plate umpire Todd Tichenor ruled that Bailey was safe.
 Redmond then got into a face-to-face argument with Tichenor, which led to his ejection.
 Tichenor also ejected Twins manager Ron Gardenhire for defending Redmond, before subsequently throwing both Terry Francona and Jason Varitek out for an unrelated matter.

+Cleveland Indians (2010)

 The Twins let Redmond leave after the 2009 season, opting to use Drew Butera and José Morales as their backup catchers.
-On January 15, 2010, Redmond signed a one-year contract with a guaranteed salary of $850,000 to play for the Cleveland Indians The Indians credited Redmond with helping Fausto Carmona have a strong start to the 2010 season.
+On January 15, 2010, Redmond signed a one-year contract with a guaranteed salary of $850,000 to play for the Cleveland Indians.
+The Indians credited Redmond with helping Fausto Carmona have a strong start to the 2010 season.
 He committed an error on May 23, 2010, which was his first error since July 22, 2004.
-The 253 game streak without an error set a new MLB record, besting Mike Matheny's 252 consecutive errorless games from 2002 to 2004.
-However, Redmond batted .206 in 22 games, and was designated for assignment on July 10, 2010, to make room on the 40-man roster for catcher/outfielder Chris Gimenez.
+The 253-game streak without an error set a new MLB record for catchers, besting Mike Matheny's 252 consecutive errorless games from 2002 to 2004.
+However, Redmond batted .206 with 5 RBI in 22 games, and was designated for assignment on July 10, 2010, to make room on the 40-man roster for catcher/outfielder Chris Gimenez.
 Redmond had only played in three games since June 8, and the Indians wanted to develop their younger players.
 On July 16, 2010, Redmond was released by the Indians.